Alc2110/BodyCalculator/README.md

 4. Run the app: `npm start`

 ## Attributions
+* jQuery by John Resig
+* Electron by OpenJS Foundation
+* Strength icon by Icons8

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.